 \$ tckglobal dwi.mif wmr.txt -riso csfr.txt -riso gmr.txt -mask mask.mif -niter 1e8 -fod fod.mif -fiso fiso.mif tracks.tck in which dwi.mif is the input image, wmr.txt is an anisotropic, multi-shell response function for WM, and csfr.txt and gmr.txt are isotropic response functions for CSF and GM.
-The output tractogram is saved to tracks.tck; ancillary output images fod.mif and fiso.mif contain the WM fODF and isotropic tissue fractions of CSF and GM respectively.
+The output tractogram is saved to tracks.tck.
+Optional output images fod.mif and fiso.mif contain the predicted WM fODF and isotropic tissue fractions of CSF and GM respectively, estimated as part of the global optimization and thus affected by spatial regularization.